How to Choose Fonts for the Right Mood

 I had never thought about it before, but there are so many fonts to choose from because each one conveys a mood and emotion.
 The problem is finding the right font for just the right mood you want to portray.
 This isn’t an easy job, believe me.
-The important thing to remember is that there is no cut and dry method to picking just the right font.
+The important thing to remember is that there is no cut and dry method for picking just the right font.
 Sometimes you just have to try a few to see if it will fit with your design and message.

 You have to choose a font that is first, readable.
 The message is the most important thing or you wouldn’t be bothering typing a word in the first place.
 Therefore if you choose a font that is difficult to decipher, the audience will not bother to read it.
 Second is picking a font that fits the overall design.
 It won’t do to choose Bleeding Cowboy font to go for something romantic.
-Also the font needs to fit the message.
+Also, the font needs to fit the message.
 A serious message doesn’t call for a playful typeface.

 Serif vs San Serif

 If you don’t know much about fonts, the very first thing to think about is Serif and San Serif.
 The Serif fonts have “feet” and other accents that make it look rather Roman.
-Most book type and newsprint is Serif.
+Most book type and newsprint are Serif.

 San Serif has none of the feet and other accents.
 San literally means “without,” so it is without Serif.
-San Serif is used for more modern, no nonsense types of messages.
+San Serif is used for more modern, no-nonsense types of messages.
 It works great for advertisement and posters because of its readability and simplicity.